purplem00n/purplem00n/README.md

 - 👋 Hi, I’m Ariel Higuera
 - 👀 I’m an apiring software developer!
-Currently committed to self-study and practice so I can make a career change in the near future.
+Currently a student at Ada Developers Academy in Seattle, WA.
 - 🌱 I’m currently learning python along with some web development skills.
 - 💞️ I’m looking to collaborate on beginner python projects.
 - 📫 How to reach me: purpl3m00ns@gmail.com